 This report explores strategic measures Australia can adopt to enhance its position and grow exports by 2050.
-Such actions include increased investment into the commercialisation of low emissions technology research, expanding and establishing interconnected public incentives^h for renewable energy and green manufacturing, providing robust support to green manufacturing startups, and streamlining the regulatory processes related to energy transmission investment.
+Such actions include increased investment into the commercialisation of low emissions technology research, expanding and establishing interconnected public incentivesh for renewable energy and green manufacturing, providing robust support to green manufacturing startups, and streamlining the regulatory processes related to energy transmission investment.

-8 Net present value of additional green industry exports in 'Competitive Decarbonisation' compared to 'Today's net zero' by 2050.
+d Net present value of additional total exports (net both growing and declining exports) in 'Competitive Decarbonisation' compared to 'Today's net zero'.

-Net present value of additional total exports (net both growing and declining exports) in 'Competitive Decarbonisation' compared to 'Today's net zero'.
-Economic systems share common elements, like supply chains, and these overlaps create interdependencies important to decarbonisation.
-For example, decarbonising the energy system will significantly decarbonise the manufacturing system. ^f Net present value of additional investment in 'Competitive Decarbonisation' compared to 'Today's net zero' by 2050.
+^e Economic systems share common elements, like supply chains, and these overlaps create interdependencies important to decarbonisation.
+For example, decarbonising the energy system will significantly decarbonise the manufacturing system.